kofta999/blog-api-nest/README.md

 1. **User Authentication**: Users should be able to register and log in.
 Implemented, only refresh tokens and logout remains

-2. **Post Creation**: Authenticated users should be able to create a new blog post.
-Each post would have a title, body, author (the authenticated user), and timestamps for creation and updates.
-Done

-3. **Post Retrieval**: Users should be able to retrieve posts.
-You might want to provide several endpoints for this, such as getting a single post by ID, getting all posts by a specific user, or getting all posts in the system.
-Done

-4. **Post Update**: Authenticated users should be able to update their own posts.
-Done

-5. **Post Deletion**: Authenticated users should be able to delete their own posts.
-Done

-6. **Comments**: Users should be able to comment on posts.
-Like posts, comments would have an author and timestamps.
-You might also want to allow users to update and delete their own comments.

-7. **Likes**: Users should be able to "like" posts.
+2. **Likes**: Users should be able to "like" posts.
 You'll need to keep track of which users have liked which posts to prevent a user from liking a post multiple times.

-Remember to use NestJS's features effectively.
-For example, you can use Modules to organize your code into the User, Post, and Comment modules.
-You can use Guards to protect routes that should only be accessible to authenticated users.
-You can use Interceptors to transform the response data before sending it to the user.
+3. **Search with Pagination**: Users should be able to search for posts and the results should be paginated.
+This will involve adding a search endpoint to your API and implementing pagination for the search results.

+4. **Followings**: Users should be able to follow other users.
+You'll need to keep track of which users are following which users.
+This will involve adding endpoints to your API for following and unfollowing users, and for getting a user's followers and followings.

+5. **Bookmarks**: Users should be able to bookmark posts.
+You'll need to keep track of which users have bookmarked which posts.
+This will involve adding endpoints to your API for bookmarking and unbookmarking posts, and for getting a user's bookmarked posts.

+6. **User Details**: Users should be able to add more details to their profile, such as a profile picture.
+This will involve adding endpoints to your API for updating a user's profile and for uploading a profile picture.

+7. **File Uploads**: Users should be able to upload files.
+This will involve adding an endpoint to your API for file uploads.
+You'll need to handle storing the uploaded files and serving them when requested.